lu7did/PixiePi/README.md

 * Full or Partial Break-In in transmit.

 * Perhaps, some day, even to manage SSB using a firmware approach (PE1NNZ)

+# DISCLAIMER

+This is a pure, non-for-profit, project being performed in the pure ham radio spirit of experimentation, learning and sharing.
+This project is original in conception and has a significant amount of code developed by me, it does also being built up on top of a giant effort of others to develop the base platform and libraries used.
+Therefore this code should not be used outside the limits of the license provided and in particular for uses other than ham radio or similar experimental purposes.
+No fit for any purpose is claimed nor guaranteed, use it at your own risk.
+The elements used are very common and safe, the skills required very basic and limited, but again, use it at your own risk.

 # Fair and educated warning